|

 consumption and elimination of wafering, it is unlikely that they can

-effectively compete with their current throughput of 1-2 m2/day.
+effectively compete due to their current low throughput of 1-2 m2/day.

-This is because the effective areal throughputs of ingot growth
+This is because the effective areal throughputs of CZ growth

 While capillary die growth of octagons produces about 20 m2/day,

-large-area solid/liquid interface sheets by some variant of the method
+large-area solid/liquid interface sheets by some variant of the methods

 because the throughput potential is enormous and one growth